JuzIsEpic/toasty-jump/README.md

-Please dont copy any of my work.
-I made these!
+Please dont steal any of my work.
 Please and thank you.